How To Do Weighted Bench Dip: Benefits and Alternates

 2. When done correctly, bench dips can add muscle mass to your upper body.
 This exercise can also help build your strength for other exercises like bench presses.

-3. Dips are an excellent exercise to increase flexibility in the shoulders and wrists, as well as gaining muscle mass in the upper body.
+3. Dips are an excellent exercise to increase flexibility in the shoulders and wrists, as well as gain muscle mass in the upper body.

 5. Also, it’s a great workout that uses a lot of muscles that will make your upper body stronger